sunmoyed/growus/README.md

   ```
   make server-dev
   ```

-  ...The API is now serving at http://localhost:9001
+   The API is now serving at http://localhost:9001

 3. To run the dev ui:
   ```
   make web-dev
   ```

-  ...Go to http://localhost:3000 in your browser of choice to grow us. \o/
+   Go to http://localhost:3000 in your browser of choice to grow us. \o/

 # Devlopment Resources